-BIO 231-232 Human Anatomy and Physiology I-II (4 cr.)
-(4 cr.)
+BIO 231 Human Anatomy and Physiology I (4 cr.)

 Integrates the study of gross and microscopic anatomy with physiology, emphasizing the analysis and interpretation of physiological data.
+Prerequisite: one year of college biology and one year of college chemistry or school approval.
+Lecture 3 hours.
+Recitation and Laboratory 3 hours.
+Total 6 hours per week.